vinaynaidu/blog/README.md

 #Blog of Projects

-This is a collection of a few of my curious and hobby projects.
+This is a collection of a few of my curious hobby projects.

 ---